dmillett/clash/README.md

 structure into a single depth map the captures which structures and values occur the most.
 Some nested fields might occur a few times per thousand records and be prioritized lower.

-These four JSON structures are similar, but not identical in structure:
+These four JSON data are similar, but not identical in structure:
 ```json
 {"a":1, "b":[{"c":2, "d":3},{"c":4, "d":5},{"c":6, "d":7}]},
 {"a":1, "b":{"c":3, "d":4}}